Island Hopping, & deep blue sea of Oslob, Cebu, Philippines

 Oslob was once a small, sleepy coastal town located in the southern part of Cebu but has become a tourist hotspot because of the Oslob whale shark (locally known as ‘butanding’).

-Beyond whale shark tours, this top destination in the Philippines offers more attractions and activities that have made it one of the top destinations among adventure seekers, nature lovers, and travelers from around the world.
+Beyond whale shark tours where you can swim with these gentle giants, this top destination in the Philippines offers more attractions and activities that have made it one of the top destinations among adventure seekers, nature lovers, and travelers from around the world.
 Thousands of people visit every single year just to see what the small coastal town has to offer.

 Here are some of the awesome places, top activities, and hidden gems that you should include in your epic travel itinerary aside from the usual ones like island hopping tours in Cebu